NEXXICE

 NEXXICE is the name for synchronized skating teams representing Burlington Skating Centre from Burlington, Ontario, Canada.
 Their senior team are twelve-time Canadian national champions (2007–15,2017,2023), the first North American team to win the World Championships (2009), and again in 2015.
-They are 2012–14 World silver medalists and 2007–08 & 2016-17 World bronze medalists.
+They are 2012–14 World silver medallists and 2007–08 & 2016-17 World bronze medallists.

 The NEXXICE teams' coaching staff includes Shelley Barnett and Anne Schelter.
 For the 2006–07 season the club added a Junior competitive team and Adult competitive team to their club.
 Both are coached by Trish Mills.
 In the 2009–10 season the Adult team switched to the Open category.
 In the 2011–12 season the club announced that the Beginner, Juvenile, Novice and Intermediate teams from Burlington (formerly Ice Image) would now be under the name NEXXICE as well.